 - 1. The faculty member will meet individually with the student to discuss the situation. - 2.
-The faculty member may elect to informally discuss the situation with the undergraduate/ graduate advisor (hereafter to be "advisor"). - 3.
-If the faculty member or the advisor decides the situation should be documented, the faculty member will complete the Student Situation Report in its entirety within three days of the incident.
-Some activities that occur on campus property that may be disruptive may warrant a step in addition to a Student Situation Report.
-These incidents should also be reported to the Office of Judicial Procedures in the Center for Student Rights and Responsibilities http://www.sa.sdsu.edu/srr/index.html. - 4.
-If the advisor is the faculty member involved, he/she/they may elect to go to the associate director to implement the same procedure.

-- 5. The faculty member will immediately forward the report to the undergraduate advisor for undergraduate students and the graduate advisor for graduate students. - 6.
+The faculty member may elect to informally discuss the situation with the undergraduate or graduate advisor (hereafter referred to as "advisor"). - 3.
+If the faculty member or advisor decides that the situation should be documented, the faculty member will complete the Student Situation Report in its entirety within seven working days of the incident.
+These incidents must also be reported to the Center for Student Rights and Responsibilities at https://sacd.sdsu.edu/student-rights. - 4.
+If the advisor is the faculty member involved, they may elect to go to the Associate Director to implement the same procedure. - 5.
+The faculty member will immediately forward the report to the undergraduate advisor for undergraduate students and the graduate advisor for graduate students. - 6.
 The advisor will forward the report to the student and keep a copy.
 The student will be encouraged to meet with the advisor to discuss the report.
 The student may elect to submit a written response that will be attached to the advisor's copy. - 7.
 The advisor will be responsible for compiling and tracking student situations.
-These reports will be kept confidential, unless the advisor recommends the student for review by the Student Affairs Committee.
-Once the student has left the University by graduation or otherwise, any Student Situation Reports held by the advisor will be destroyed. - 8.
-The advisor will inform the School's associate director of each student report and the associate director shall apprise the director. - 9.
-Depending on the advisor's evaluation of the action reported, the advisor may immediately recommend the discontinuance of the student in the social work program.
-If three Student Situation Reports are recorded on an individual student, the advisor will recommend that the Student Affairs Committee review the student's academic standing.
-The Student Affairs Committee will make a recommendation to the graduate or undergraduate advisor on the student's continuing status.
-In its deliberations, the Student Affairs Committee will be provided all situation reports regarding the student. - 10.
-The advisor will evaluate the situation as it relates to university and school policies and report back to the instructor.
-Examples that may require a Student Situation Report: - 1.
-Violating the NASW Code of Ethics, SDSU School of Social Work academic standards. - 2.
-Applying practice and/or service delivery outside the scope of social work practice. - 3.
-Violating the social worker's ethical responsibility to clients, colleagues, the agency setting, and the social work profession. - 4.
-Misrepresenting self as other than a social work student an/or intern while in the social work program. - 5.
-In an internship being disrespectful to colleagues and superiors by verbal and non-verbal communication, (e.g. language used in email and written work, voice tone, volume, etc.). - 6.
-Attending an internship under the influence of drugs and exhibiting acting-out behavior.
-Professional and ethical behavior requires students to be free of substance abuse. - 7.
-The student has the option to present verbal testimony to the Student Affairs Committee.
-They are allowed to bring one support person with them, however only the student can speak.
+Once the student has left the University by graduation or otherwise, any situation reports held by the advisor will be destroyed. - 8.
+The advisor will inform the School's Associate Director of each student's report, and the Associate Director shall apprise the Director. - 9.
+Depending on the advisor's evaluation of the action reported, the advisor may immediately recommend administrative probation or the discontinuance of the student in the social work program.
+If three Situation Reports are recorded on an individual student, the advisor will recommend that the Student Affairs Committee review the student's academic standing.
+The Student Affairs Committee will make a recommendation to the Graduate or Undergraduate Advisor and the Director on the student's continuing status.
+In its deliberations, the Student Affairs Committee will be provided with all situation reports regarding the student. - 10.
+The advisor will evaluate the situation as it relates to the University and School policies and report back to the instructor. - Violating the SDSU Code of Conduct and/or NASW Code of Ethics, SDSU School of Social Work academic standards. - 2 Applying practice and/or service delivery outside the scope of social work practice. - 3 Violating the social worker's ethical responsibility to clients, colleagues, the agency setting, and the social work profession. - 4 Misrepresenting oneself as other than a social work student and/or intern while in School program. - 5 In an internship, being disrespectful to colleagues and superiors by verbal and non-

+- verbal communication (e.g., language used in email and written work, voice tone, volume, etc.). - 6 Attending school or internship under the influence of drugs and exhibiting acting-out behavior.
+Professional and ethical behavior requires students to be free of substance abuse. - 7 Displaying unprofessional behavior in classroom setting, (e.g., talking on cell phone; creating classroom disruption, etc.). - 8 Being disrespectful to faculty and/or fellow students by verbal and non-verbal communication (e.g., language used in email and written work, voice tone, volume, etc.).